 You do have the possibility of using other family members for a Gifted Deposit, though this completely depends on individual lenders, so would require care when trying to find the right mortgage lender.

 We commonly find that clients aren’t aware that their parents can help with their mortgage, or don’t feel like they can approach them and ask for help.
 In truth, most parents are extremely willing to help their children get onto the property ladder.

 Statistically, taking out a mortgage works out better than renting, due to you being able to potentially pay less per month on a property.
 Gifted Deposit can often come from inheritance, although parents have been known to gift it earlier on in life if they have saved enough already or have released a certain amount of equity from their own home.

 Most lenders won’t accept a loan as a method of paying for your deposit, as this is an additional credit commitment and leaves the lender with uncertainty that you’d have enough disposable income to pay back both the loan and the mortgage at the same time.

 There is no maximum limit on the amount of gift you can receive, though there are lenders out there that will insist that you put in at least 5% deposit from your own savings.

-The people who benefit the most from this tend to be First Time Buyers and Home Movers.
-It can also be useful when in conjunction with the Help to Buy Scheme, as the required 5% deposit, depending on the lender, can be paid via a gifted deposit.
+The people who benefit the most from this tend to be First-Time Buyers in York and Home Movers in York.
+It can also be useful when in conjunction with the Help-to-Buy Scheme, as the required 5% deposit, depending on the lender, can be paid via a gifted deposit.